ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 Note that we are calling the same `exitPosition` function as we did in our exit rule.
 A stop loss is just another way of exiting a position.

 Note that using a stop loss is considered by some traders to erode profit potential for a strategy.
 So why do I like to use this rule?
 I like to use this rule in real trading as I feel it protects me against the heaviest losses.
 It buys me some piece of mind.
-In realy trading I have a stop loss rule automatically applied by my broker and this means I can go on holiday and know that my investments are protected.
+In real trading I have a stop loss rule automatically applied by my broker and this means I can go on holiday and know that my investments are protected.

-In this example I've inlcuded the stop loss right from the start, but normally you might consider this as an incrmental addition to the strategy, testing before and after adding it - normally you'd probably like to know how much of difference the stop loss makes to know if it's worthwhile.
+In this example I've included the stop loss right from the start, but normally you might consider this as an incremental addition to the strategy, testing before and after adding it - normally you'd probably like to know how much of difference the stop loss makes to understand if it is worthwhile.

 ### Simulation loop

-The last and main piece of the puzzle for backtesting is the simulation loop.
-This walks over our input price data day by day, evaluates our rules and creates a series of trades.
+The main piece of the puzzle for backtesting is the simulation loop.
+It walks over our input price data day by day, evaluates our rules and creates a series of trades.

 If we wrote the code ourselves it would look something like this: